abapGit/abapGit/docs/collections/_development/serializers.md

 order: 220
 ---

-All object serializers must be named ZCL_ABAPGIT_OBJECT_"type", where type is the corresponding TADIR-OBJECT type
+All object serializers must be named ZCL_ABAPGIT_OBJECT_`type`, where `type` is the corresponding TADIR-OBJECT type

 Use SAP Standard APIs for retriving and updating object information where possible.
 If not possible try using ZCL_ABAPGIT_OBJECTS_GENERIC

+As code is stored in git, no usernames, timestamps or other system specific information should be part of the serialized object files.

 Serializers must implement interface ZIF_ABAPGIT_OBJECT: